Expected perimeter and area of the convex hull of planar Brownian motion stopped upon exiting the unit disk: Star hull and topological hull

 \subsubsection{Topological hull}

 Unlike the convex and star hulls, the topological hull was simulated using a random walk on the square lattice $\mathbb{Z}^2$ stopped when its distance from the origin exceeded $10^3$.
 Then the algorithm from \cite{Richard} was used to determine the outer boundary of the topological hull of this lattice path, from which the integer-valued area was calculated using the shoelace formula.
 Lastly, this area was scaled by $10^{-6}$ to approximate the area of the Brownian topological hull.
 This procedure was repeated $10^5$ times and averaged to provide a Monte Carlo estimate of $0.2816$.
-The inclusion chain \eqref{eq:inclusion_chain} implies that the expected area of the star hull provides an upper bound for the expected area of the topological hull, and this is the upper bound that appears in Table \ref{Table-different_hulls}.
+While we don't have an exact expression for the expected area like we do with the other hulls, the inclusion chain \eqref{eq:inclusion_chain} implies that the expected area of the star hull provides an upper bound for the expected area of the topological hull.